peter-wachira/MonitoringApp/README.md

 ## Monitoring App

 Android app that allows users to monitor the file access of other apps on their device.
-It provides information about the permissions requested by each app and tracks the file access of each app in the background.
+It provides information about the permissions requested by each app and tracks the file access of each app in the background and shows notifications of which folders are accessed.

 ### Getting Started
 - Clone or download the repository